Mortgages | By Lawyers

 • Item icon Repayment

-A loan agreement is a contract.
-If the loan agreement provides that repayment is on a specific date, that is the date for repayment for the purposes of a contract dispute.
-Early or late repayment will be a breach of the contract and may be subject to prepayment charges or other legal remedies.
+A loan agreement is a legally binding contract.
+If the agreement specifies a fixed repayment date, that date governs the borrower's repayment obligation for the purposes of any contract dispute.
+Repayment made either before or after the specified repayment date may constitute a breach of contract. ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.